coapp/coapp.org/_posts/2011-07-25-Changes-to-the-design-of-CoApp.markdown

 >> to compromise the features thatrely on them...

-Having looked at a [few ways to overcome this limitation](https://github.com/coapp/coapp.org/wiki/Coapp-engine---engine-as-a-service-redesign), we've pretty much settled on the idea that we will split up some of the CoApp components into finer-grained peices, and create a service that can perform the requisite high-privilige operations that are needed to for CoApp to manage packages correctly.
+Having looked at a [few ways to overcome this limitation](https://github.com/coapp/coapp.org/wiki/Coapp-engine---engine-as-a-service-redesign), we've pretty much settled on the idea that we will split up some of the CoApp components into finer-grained pieces, and create a service that can perform the requisite high-privilege operations that are needed to for CoApp to manage packages correctly.

-This involves taking the CoApp Toolkit library, and splitting into two peices--the components that we need for the higher-priviliged service
+This involves taking the CoApp Toolkit library, and splitting into two pieces--the components that we need for the higher-privileged service
 (becoming the Toolkit Core) and components that have more general purpose (the Toolkit Client).
 The same goes for the the Engine library itself, being split into the Engine Core, and the Engine Client.
 It's likely that most of the functionality will still reside in the Engine core, and the Engine Client is there to facilitate the use of the Core.